 - Under the Normal Probability option, you can select Normal Probability Plots, which can help you check the normality of predictors.
 Click on OK.

 - Excel will compute Regression analysis for you in a fraction of seconds.

 Till here, it was easy and not that logical.
 However, interpreting this output and make valuable insights from it is a tricky task.

-One important part of this entire output is R Square/ Adjusted R Square under SUMMARY OUTPUT table.
-Which provides information, how good our model is fit.
-In this case, R Square value is 0.9547.
-Which interprets that the model has a 95.47% accuracy (good fit).
-Or in another language, information about Y variable is explained 95.47% by X variable.
+One important part of this entire output is R Square/ Adjusted R Square under the SUMMARY OUTPUT table, which provides information, how good our model is fit.
+In this case, the R Square value is 0.9547, which interprets that the model has a 95.47% accuracy (good fit).
+Or in another language, information about the Y variable is explained 95.47% by the X variable.

 The other important part of the entire output is a table of coefficients.
-It gives values of coefficients which can be used to build the model for future predictions.
+It gives values of coefficients that can be used to build the model for future predictions.

 Now our, regression equation for prediction becomes:

 Weight = 0.6746*Height – 38.45508 (Slope value for Height is 0.6746… and Intercept is -38.45508…)

 Did you get what you have defined?
 You have defined a function in which you now just have to put the value of Height, and you’ll get the Weight value.